top of page

 Search

-There are many states in the union that will require clinics to appoint a Radiation Safety Officer (RSO) to manage their radiation safety protocols, registration paperwork, dose monitoring, equipment training, and more.
-In most settings, this is relegated to the doctor or physician, because most other employees have little to no training or exposure to x-ray standards.
+There are many states in the union that require clinics to appoint a Radiation Safety Officer (RSO).
+This individual manages radiation safety protocols, registration paperwork, dose monitoring, equipment training, and more.
+In most settings, this responsibility falls to the physician.
+Why?
+Because most other employees have little to no training or exposure to x-ray standards.

-The person who serves as an RSO is responsible for a variety of Records that must be within reach upon state inspection.
+The RSO is responsible for a variety of records that must be readily available during state inspections.
 These documents might include:

 • State registration papers